 Liqueurs have the benefit of being distilled, but they typically contain a ton of sugar and may also contain other inflammatory, non-Bulletproof additives.
 Sugar only contributes to the aging and hangover effects of alcohol, as well as adds to your waistline, so there’s no reason to crank up the sugar in your diet by hiding it in your alcohol.

 The sugar, mold toxins, artificial colorings, chemicals and other non-Bulletproof additives these contain are what make these so harmful.
 The list is endless.
 There’s a chance of natural toxins forming, but you also get man-made chemicals added in — generally a bad idea when trying to feel okay the next day.

 Red wine is high in ochratoxin A and yeast, and you don’t know which strains will be in your particular bottle.
 These both affect your body negatively.
-Red wine is also unfiltered so your liver and kidneys have to do all the work, and you’ll feel it the next morning even though it tastes good.
 Although much talked about, the amount of resveratrol in wine is so small that it’s meaningless: try dark chocolate instead!